RitRa/Anscombe-s_quartet-dataset/README.md

 - [x] Explain the background to the dataset
 - [x] Plot the interesting aspects of the dataset
-- [ ] Calculate the descriptive statistics of the variables in the dataset.
+- [x] Calculate the descriptive statistics of the variables in the dataset.
-- [ x] mean of x and y
+- [x] mean of x and y
-- [x ] standard Deviation of x and y
+- [x] standard Deviation of x and y
-- [x ] correlation of x and y
+- [x] correlation of x and y
-- [ ] Linear regression line
+- [x] Linear regression line, bayesian linear regression

-- [ ] Explain why the dataset is interesting
+- [x ] Explain why the dataset is interesting